WhatsApp users can now migrate chats from iOS to Android – with some huge caveats

-The ability to migrate WhatsApp message between device is something that has been talked about for some time, and it’s something that people have been practically begging for.
-Now it is possible to migrate chat history from iOS to Android, but there is a catch.
+The ability to migrate WhatsApp messages between devices is something that has been talked about for a long time now – and users have been practically begging for it.
+Now WhatsApp has made it is possible to migrate chat history from iOS to Android, with a catch.

 And it is quite a big catch.
-Far from being an option that is being made available to everyone, it is something that only a special group of people can take advantage of.
+Far from being an option that is being made available to everyone, it is something that only a certain group of people can take advantage of.

 - WhatsApp is making an important change to privacy settings